A Rosetta Stone Hypothesis for Neurophenomenology: Mathematical Predictions from Predictive Processing: Discussion

+\paragraph{Future empirical directions.} Future empirical work should test the specific experimental predictions raised in this paper for (1) subjective similarity judgements (\cref{sec: subjective}), (2) cognitive metabolic cost and subjectively experienced cognitive effort (\cref{sec: cost}), and (3) the experience of temporal duration (\cref{sec: time}), comparing with existing studies, e.g. \parencite{roseboomActivityPerceptualClassification2019}.
+These experiments will help elucidate the broader connection between beliefs and phenomenology, which beliefs are phenomenological, and the validity of the central technical assumption.
+To strengthen the generative passage between phenomenology and neural dynamics, future work should also improve the strength and scope of the connection between beliefs and neural dynamics \parencite{kaganVitroNeuronsLearn2022,isomuraExperimentalValidationFreeenergy2023,isomuraVitroNeuralNetworks2018}.
+Please see \parencite{isomuraCanonicalNeuralNetworks2022,isomuraExperimentalValidationFreeenergy2023,isomuraPredictingIndividualLearning2025} and \parencite[Discussion]{dacostaNeuralDynamicsActive2021} for more details on this ongoing programme.

-\textbf{From bridging principles to theories of consciousness:} In this paper, we considered Bayesian mechanics and active inference as a bridging principle, linking phenomenological descriptions with mechanistic descriptions in mutually constraining and enriching ways (i.e. generative passages).
-This is very much aligned with a 'real problem' approach to consciousness, in which---rather than proposing necessary and/or sufficient conditions for consciousness---the idea is to build explanatory bridges between properties of consciousness and properties of mechanism \cite{sethBeingYouStory2021,hohwyPredictiveProcessingSystematic2020,ramsteadGenerativeModelsGenerative2022,seth_hard_nodate,ramstead_naturalizing_2015,roy_beyond_1999}.
-This lays active inference as a theory of use for consciousness research rather than a theory of consciousness \textit{as such} \cite{hohwyPredictiveProcessingSystematic2020}.
-Other perspectives are possible, where one seeks to identify further, necessary or sufficient conditions for a belief to be part of conscious content \cite{dacostaBayesianMechanicsMetacognitive2024,ramsteadInnerScreenModel2023,whyteSeeLookMinimalInprep,laukkonenBeautifulLoopActive2024}.
-In doing so, it is possible that a core set of theoretical commitments will emerge, and that this set will constitute a Bayesian mechanical theory of consciousness \emph{as such}.
-Whichever way things play out, there great promise that the mathematical and conceptual tools provided by active inference will help expose the neural basis of many different kinds of subjective experience.
+\paragraph{From bridging principles to theories of consciousness.} The generative passages developed in this work are very much aligned with a `real problem' approach to consciousness, in which---rather than proposing necessary and/or sufficient conditions for consciousness---the idea is to build explanatory bridges between properties of consciousness and properties of mechanism \parencite{sethBeingYouStory2021,hohwyPredictiveProcessingSystematic2020,ramsteadGenerativeModelsGenerative2022,seth_hard_nodate,ramstead_naturalizing_2015,roy_beyond_1999}.
+This lays predictive processing as a theory of use for consciousness research rather than a theory of consciousness \textit{as such} \parencite{hohwyPredictiveProcessingSystematic2020}.
+Other perspectives are possible, where one seeks to identify further, necessary or sufficient conditions for a belief to be part of conscious content \parencite{dacostaBayesianMechanicsMetacognitive2024,ramsteadInnerScreenModel2023,WHYTE20264,laukkonenBeautifulLoopActive2024}.
+In doing so, it is possible that a core set of theoretical commitments will emerge, and that this set will constitute a predictive processing theory of consciousness \emph{per se}.
+Whichever way things play out, there is great promise that the mathematical and conceptual tools provided by predictive processing will help expose the neural basis of many different kinds of subjective experience.